-Hokoku-ji Temple is a Zen temple founded in 1334 by Ashikaga Ietoki, the grandfather of the first Muromachi Shogun Ashikaga Takauji.
-The temple was prosperous as a family temple of Ashikaga and Uesugi.
+Hokoku-ji Temple is a Rinzai Zen temple founded in 1334 by Ashikaga Ietoki, the grandfather of the first Muromachi Shogun Ashikaga Takauji.
+The temple was prosperous as a family temple of the Ashikaga and Uesugi clan.

-Hokoku-ji is also known as "Bamboo Temple", and its must-see attraction is a magnificent bamboo garden behind the temple.
+Hokoku-ji Temple is known as "Bamboo Temple", and its must-see attraction is a magnificent bamboo garden behind the temple.
 The bamboo stalks grow incredibly close together and shoot straight into to the sky.
-Drink in the sacred silence and serene air of this wonderful garden escape.
+There is a tea house where visitors can relax with a cup of Japanese green tea in the sacred silence and serene air of this wonderful garden escape.

 - 9:00 - 16:00